 Abhyanga – Self Massage Without The Need of A Masseur

-For the Indian women, especially those situated of the south, oil bath is not an uncommon practice.
-Fridays are said to be auspicious for women to take head oil bath.
+For Indian women, especially those situated in the south, an oil bath is not an uncommon practice.
+Fridays are said to be auspicious for women to take a head oil bath.
 Pure warm gingerly oil is applied to the head and the body.
 After at least 10 or 30 minutes, using soap-nut powder the bath is taken.

-It is believed that oil bath cools the body, improves eyesight, memory and induces good sleep.
+It is believed that the oil bath cools the body, improves eyesight, memory, and induces good sleep.
 Especially for cold prone persons, the gingerly oil is warmed with a few black peppers.

 When an ordinary oil bath could bring in so many benefits, think how healthy it will be when massage was done with the oil infused with Ayurvedic herbs!